Roger Springer

 Roger Springer (born June 15, 1962, in Caddo, Oklahoma) is an American country music artist.
 Springer's only single as a solo artist, "The Right One Left," was released in 1992 on MCA Nashville and peaked at No. 69 on the Billboard Hot Country Singles & Tracks chart.

+"The Right One Left" was to have been included on a self-titled debut album (produced by Allen Reynolds), but MCA shelved the album due to the single’s poor chart performance and Springer was dropped from the label shortly afterwards.

 In 1998, Springer formed the country music trio Springer! with Shara Johnson and Joe Manuel.
 Their first single, "Don't Try to Find Me," peaked at No. 64 on the Hot Country Singles & Tracks chart.
 A second single, "Ain't Nothing but a Cloud," was released in 1999 but failed to chart.
 Renamed The Roger Springer Band, Giant released the trio's eponymous debut album in July 1999 shortly before they disbanded.